sarcar/sarcar.github.io/_posts/2017-03-27-test-post-numero-uno.md

 ---
 layout: post
-title: This is test post in markdown
+title: Pass by behavior, not value
 ---